Harmoniq: Efficient Data Augmentation on a Quantum Computer Inspired by Harmonic Analysis: Conclusion and Outlook

 We have presented a quantum data augmentation algorithm grounded in quantum harmonic analysis, which can be implemented on a quantum computer with only quadratic depth (assuming access to state preparation oracles).
 We have demonstrated its efficacy for signal denoising within the small-sample regime.
 Unlike traditional methods that increase model expressivity through additional layers or kernels, our approach transforms the data itself via a stochastic channel.
 This data-centric paradigm complements existing research by establishing operator-theoretic methods as a rigorous alternative to purely variational techniques in quantum machine learning.

-Future work includes applying the framework to real-world datasets, robustness studies under realistic noise models, and extensions to broader classes of harmonic transforms and non-commutative signal representations.
+Future work includes applying the framework to real-world datasets, robustness studies under realistic noise models, and extensions to broader classes of harmonic transforms.
 Ultimately, we hope that this work stimulates further interaction between quantum harmonic analysis and quantum machine learning, fostering a richer theoretical foundation for data processing on quantum devices.